College of Liberal Arts & Social Sciences > Academics > Sociology > Student Resources > Graduate Resources > Graduate Advising FAQ

 4. If you are doing any research regarding human subjects, attach a draft of your IRB proposal.

 We recommend starting as soon as possible on the writing project.
 It is a long process to find an advisor, narrow down a topic, design and carry out a project, and write the manuscript.
-A good time to start is around the time when you have completed half of the coursework for the MA (24 credit hours).
+A good time to start is winter quarter of the first year, when you begin developing a project idea in SOC 411: Research Methods.

 When you can, take courses in your areas of interest and approach professors about being your advisor or a reader.
-Typically, only full-time tenure-line professors in the Department of Sociology can serve as your advisor, but both adjunct faculty and faculty from other departments are able to serve as your second or third readers.
-All faculty hold regular office hours during the quarter and you can stop by or make an appointment to talk to them.
+Typically, only full-time, tenure-line sociology professors can serve as your advisor, but both adjunct faculty and faculty from other departments and even disciplines are able to serve as your second or third readers.
+All DePaul faculty hold regular office hours during the quarter.
+You can stop by or make an appointment to talk with them.
 It is suggested that you choose your advisor and the topic and style of your final writing project by the spring quarter of your first year if you are a full-time student.

 Finishing Up